Turn Your Old iPad Into a Bedside Smart Alarm Clock

 Compared to Dedicated Smart Alarm Clocks

 The iPad wins on screen size, customization, and cost.
-The dedicated devices win on compactness and always-on voice response.
+The Echo Show wins on compactness and always-on voice response.

 Quick Setup

-1. Install a bedside clock app (Nightstand Central recommended)
+1. Install a bedside clock app (Nightstand ※ for a clock display, Light Alarm for sunrise wake-up)

 2. Set your alarm(s) in the Clock app